PHCS Fall Program

 Speak Up About Falls

-According to the Joint Commission, one out of three adults age 65 and older gets injured from falls every year.
-But anyone can fall.
+According to the Joint Commission, one out of three adults aged 65 and older gets injured from falls every year.
 Making simple changes can mean a big difference when it comes to preventing falls.
-Watch the latest video from the Speak Up gang, and learn how to reduce your risk of falling!